cschleiden/azure-boards-decompose/marketplace/details.md

 # Version History #

 * **0.0.5** - Fixes a bug that prevented Internet Explorer users from saving

+# On Premise/Team Foundation Server #

+Many people have asked why this extension is only available for Team Services: it relies on APIs that will only be available in the next **major** version of Team Foundation Server.
+After release, I will provide a package of this extension that can be installed on an on premise Team Foundation Server, until then I can only support Team Services.

 # Code #
 The code is available at https://github.com/cschleiden/vsts-quick-decompose.